City A.M.

-City A.M.
-Limited, is owned by the Blue Bull Limited, Nashco Limited, and founders Jens Torpe and Lawson Muncaster.
+City AM is a free business-focused newspaper distributed in and around London, England, with an accompanying website.
+In January 2025, it had a monthly online readership of 4m.
+In 2023 it had a print circulation of 67,714.

 History

-City A.M. was launched in September 2005 and operates as an independent media company.

-City A.M.s editor is Andy Silvester, who replaced Christian May in November 2020.
-The paper employs an editorial team of 27 across its four daily sections – news, business features and investment, lifestyle and sport.
-Its pagination averages around 32 tabloid full-colour pages a day.

-City A.M.s launch editor was former Sunday Times and Sunday Express journalist David Parsley.
+City AM was launched in September 2005.
+Its launch editor was former Sunday Times and Sunday Express journalist David Parsley.
 He was succeeded by Allister Heath, who joined in February 2008 and was editor for six years.
 He was previously the editor of The Business, a weekly magazine which closed in February 2008.
-David Hellier, formerly of The Independent and the Daily and Sunday Express, replaced Heath and served until 2015 when he was replaced by May.
+David Hellier, formerly of The Independent and the Daily and Sunday Express, replaced Heath and served until 2015 when he was replaced by Christian May.
+Andy Silvester replaced May in November 2020, relaunching the newspaper and website after the Covid-19 pandemic.